-Red Wings melt down in third period, fall to Blue Jackets in Monday matinee
+'The results will come,' but not in Monday matinee as Red Wings fall to Blue Jackets

 The Wings were without forwards Robby Fabbri and Adam Erne, both of whom were placed in COVID-19 protocol.
 Frans Nielsen and Michael Rasmussen both entered the lineup.

-Ryan opened the scoring at the 7-minute mark of the first period.
+Rasmussen centered a line with Ryan and Filip Zadina and earned an assist on Ryan's first goal, at the 7-minute mark of the first period.

+"I enjoyed playing with them," Ryan said.
+"They're both smart and have a feel for the game.
+Raz is such a big body, he commands the middle of the ice and kicks it wide."

 Ryan jumped on a loose puck sitting between Ryan and Rasmussen — who had taken the faceoff — and snapped a shot past Korpisalo (who moments before made a terrific, sprawling pad save on Bertuzzi).